Vikash-8090-Yadav/Future.WebNet/Frontend-Projects/Finance Tracker/README.md

 ## **Functionalities **

 - it allows user to track their daily expenses
-- it calculates total earnings, expenses, and current balance of the user.
+- it calculates the user's total earnings, expenses, and current balance.

 <br>